nicolas2192/RAE_DailyWord/README.md

 ### Step 5
 Run the script

-Once you have installed all modules and set all mandatory settings you are ready to run the code.
+Once you have installed all modules you are ready to run the code.
-Run it by typing on your terminal -> `python main.py`
+Run it by typing `python main.py` on your terminal.

 If all settings were set up correctly, you should recieve an email shortly after hitting enter.
 Likewise, a new file named words.csv should have appeared at /data/words.csv